-Are you aware that Ethnologue identifies around 403 languages prevailing in the land of Australia?
+Are you aware that Ethnologue identifies around 403 languages, the Mandarin Language being the 2nd of them, prevailing in the land of Australia?
 And that within them, over 226 are utilized by the present population of 25,110,756?
 Exciting in real-time, right?
 However, such a scene also gives rise to a vital question – “What is the state’s official language, then?”
 Indeed, in a country having world’s 8th largest immigration population (160 million, avg, 2019), there dwells a prime need to have one particular de jure language – usable by all.
 But, quite strikingly enough, the land’s constitution does not recognize any definite dialect as the official one, even though:

 When such diverse is the country’s linguistic texture, how are all the government activities and professional works executed?
 In a multi-linguistic pattern?
 Doesn’t that make the official processes way too time-consuming and highly complex?
 Well, as a country continually promoting good governance and ranking 3rd in the world’s Human Development Index(HDI), work deadlock is the last aspect Australia ‘entertains’.
 How then is the widely-prevalent linguistic diversity dealt with?
 As a recognition to the real-time phenomenons like -